-For more information on radiotherapy and possible sideeffects or a copy of our booklet Understanding Radiotherapy, call the Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
+For more information on radiotherapy and possible side-effects or a copy of our booklet Understanding Radiotherapy, call our Support Line on 1800 200 700 or visit a Daffodil Centre.

 Side-effects of radiotherapy

 Any side-effects from radiotherapy tend to affect the part of your body being treated.
 Side-effects vary from person to person and depend on the size of the area being treated, the amount of radiotherapy and length of treatment.
 If you have chemotherapy as well as radiotherapy, side-effects tend to be more severe.
 Most side-effects get better 6-8 weeks after radiotherapy ends.